 The Board may prescribe the manner in which and by whom certain instruments are executed.
 The Board shall adopt appropriate controls for the withdrawal and expenditure of SBO funds.

 * * * * *

 These By-Laws were approved and adopted as of June 13, 2007.

-By-laws amended as of September 14, 2020
+By-laws amended as of September 14, 2020 and April XX, 2024.